jiggoha/random-beyonce-node/README.md

 * Delete sets
 * Templating
 * Separate files for routes, configuration
-* Using a database to save sets
+* Using MongoDB to save sets

 To do:
 * AJAX instead of separate pages